ZombieSocrates/brainteasers/crazyPlane_blogOutline.md

 ![Image](singleplane_plots/100_trials_100_seats_plots.png)

 Notice that to the leftmost region of each of these graphs (where the number of trials is still small), the blue line representing cumulative success rate fluctuates a lot, because random processes are "unpredictable over the short term."
-As we build out more trials, however, that fluctuation becomes much less pronounced.
-The final success rates arrived at above are each within 10 percentage points of 50 percent.
-How might this change if we increased the number of trials?
+As we get closer to the full 100 trials, that fluctuation becomes much less pronounced and we zero in on our hypothesized success rate of 50 percent.
+There's some variability of final cumulative success rates in each of the four "batches of experiments" above: we're generally within five percentage points of 50 percent, but don't hit it on the nose.
+How might this change if we bumped up the number of trials?
+Because we have code, this is an easy question to answer!

 ![Image](singleplane_plots_moarTrials/1000_trials_100_seats_plots.png)

+If we make the "long run" of our simulation longer, we will see less variability

 ##Have Some Confidence!